 Suspension from Lynchburg College is the standard sanction for a first-time violation of drug-related policies; expulsion is issued in more serious cases and for second drug-related infractions.
-Additionally, illegal possession or distribution of controlled substances may result in criminal prosecution by city, state, and/or federal law enforcement agencies.
+Additionally, illegal possession, manufacture, or distribution of controlled substances may result in criminal prosecution by city, state, and/or federal law enforcement agencies.
 Lynchburg College notifies law enforcement officers of illegal drugs and paraphernalia confiscated on campus and cooperates with the authorities in apprehending and prosecuting alleged violations of drug laws.

 A student seeking readmission to Lynchburg College after suspension for any drug- or paraphernalia-related violation must complete the following prior to submitting a readmission application:

 - A substance abuse assessment with a licensed professional counselor with required follow through on recommendations made by the counselor;

 - A drug education seminar; and

 - A paper summarizing what was learned through the assessment and seminar and how that knowledge will influence the student’s behavior, if the student is readmitted.

 Any student re-enrolled after suspension for any drug- or paraphernalia-related violation must complete the following: